opeik/libcec-vendor/README.md

 ## How does it work?

-A Github workflow pipelines is used for building the library, whenever a new tag is pushed.
-The tag needs to match the one on the upstream repo: https://github.com/Pulse-Eight/libcec.
+A Github workflow pipelines is used for building the library, triggered manually.
+The libCEC Version required to enter is in format `major.minor.build`.

 ## Disclaimer